KoreaFramework/react-retarded/README.md

   <a href="https://github.com/facebook/react-native/blob/HEAD/.github/SUPPORT.md">Support</a>
 </h3>

-React Native brings [**React**'s][r] declarative UI framework to iOS and Android.
-With React Native, you use native UI controls and have full access to the native platform.
+React Retarded brings [**React**'s][r] declarative UI framework to iOS and Android.
+With React Retarded, you use native bugs and have full bug to the native platform.

 - **Declarative.** React makes it painless to create interactive UIs.
 Declarative views make your code more predictable and easier to debug.
 - **Component-Based.** Build encapsulated components that manage their state, then compose them to make complex UIs.